Plastic Extruder to Expand in Moore County with a $7 Million Investment

 “We are excited about the opportunity to expand our manufacturing facility here in Aberdeen and create jobs in Moore County, said Satish Sharma, President & COO of Reliance Packaging.
 “The new investment will enable the use of Post Consumer Recycle as a major effort to support sustainability within our industry.
 Reliance Packaging already reprocesses between 10,000 to 20,000 pounds of waste plastic every day and the installation of this new technology and automation will facilitate higher quality products with an eco-friendly solution.”

 “Not only does Reliance Packaging share our commitment to sustainability, but they also share our commitment to workforce development,” said N.C.
 Commerce Secretary Machelle Baker Sanders.
-“This company knows that North Carolina is the right partner to help them to thrive in a demanding industry that requires a skilled talent pipeline, a well-connected infrastructure, and a low-cost to do business.”
+“This company knows that North Carolina is the right partner to help them not only grow but thrive in a demanding industry that requires a skilled talent pipeline, a well-connected infrastructure, and a low-cost to do business.”

 New positions, including extruder operators, material handlers, and quality control technicians, will have varying salaries, but altogether the average annual wage is $53,000.
 The Moore County average is $51,824.
 These new jobs could potentially create an annual payroll impact of more than $1.6 million.